-You can get the break-up of the total amount paid towards interest and principal components during the financial year in question from the Final Home Loan Interest Certificate which will be given to you by your home loan issuer upon request.
+You can get the break-up of the total amount paid towards interest and principal components during the financial year in question from the Final Home Loan Interest Certificate which you can download from your bank’s website or otherwise ask them to send by email.

 Rental income is a gain and must be entered as a positive value.
 So for example if your home loan interest repaid is Rs.
 2,00,000 and rental income is Rs.
 3,00,000, you must enter (3,00,000 – 2,00,000) i.e. Rs.
 1,00,000 here.